b3j0f/shortUrl/README.md

 ## Setup

-- [docker](https://www.docker.com/): for interoperability and deployment pre-test concerns.
+- Install [docker](https://www.docker.com/): for interoperability and deployment pre-test concerns.
 Optionnally, you can install the cli tools [docker-compose](https://docs.docker.com/compose/) and [make](https://www.gnu.org/software/make/) in order to implify container management.
-- [yarn](https://classic.yarnpkg.com/): to manage the service implementation, build a binary and test sources.
+- Install [yarn](https://classic.yarnpkg.com/): to manage the service implementation, build a binary and test sources.

-## Execution

-### Environment variables
+### Configuration

 The project uses those environment variables:

 - `PORT`: service port. `3000` by default.
 - `HOST`: service host. `0.0.0.0` by default.
 - `NODE_ENV`: service execution environment. `development` by default.
+- `SHORT_URL_LENGTH`: length of short url. `6` by default.

+Setting:

+- in your local environment if you want to execute locally the server.
+- in a file `.env` (default is `.env.default`).
+- in the file `container/docker-compose.yml` for an execution with docker.

 ### Commands